Unified nonparametric equation-of-state inference from the neutron-star crust to perturbative-QCD densities: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Calculations from pQCD offer information on the high-density EOS, beyond those found in the cores of NSs.
-However, based on arguments of thermodynamic stability and causality, pQCD constraints propagate to lower densities that are applicable to NSs.
+Calculations from pQCD offer information on the high-density EOS, beyond densities found in the cores of NSs.
+However, based on arguments of thermodynamic stability and causality, pQCD constraints can be propagated to lower densities that are applicable to NSs.
 In this work we verified previous results that apply the pQCD constraints via a likelihood~\cite{Gorda:2022jvk, Komoltsev:2023zor, Koehn:2024set}, using a very flexible EOS prior~\cite{Landry:2018prl, Essick:2019ldf, Landry:2020vaw}.
 We confirmed that the impact of pQCD is to cause a softening of the EOS at the highest NS densities, with a small impact on macroscopic observables.
-We highlighted how choices in the extrapolation procedure (referred to as a ``maximized'' and ``modeled'' likelihood) impact posterior constraints; we confirm that the ``maximized'' likelihood offers little constraint unless applied at termination densities that are sufficiently high ($\nT \gtrsim 10\,\nsat$), whereas the ``modeled'' likelihood is less sensitive to the termination density (particularly when applied alongside astrophysical constraints) and shows a stronger impact.
+We highlighted how choices in the extrapolation procedure (referred to as a ``maximized'' and ``modeled'' likelihood) impact posterior constraints; we confirm that the ``maximized'' likelihood offers little constraint when applied at $\nTOV$ (but can provide constraints when applied at higher densities---see Figs.~\ref{fig:pqcd_posterior_nterm} and \ref{fig:pqcd_astro_e_p_tov_posterior}), whereas the ``modeled'' likelihood is less sensitive to the termination density (particularly when applied alongside astrophysical constraints) and shows a stronger impact.